- 0.1 Accessibility Resources

 - 0.3 Glossary

-- 0.4 Screen readers we support
+- 0.4 Screen readers we support and how to use them

 - 1.0 Buttons and toggles